 And what is the pay off for all this rampant criticising?
 A dose of superiority, a hit of self-satisfaction, and the comforting feeling that we ‘know it all’.

-But once we get wise to what’s going on, then comes perhaps the most vehement criticism of all: the self-criticism for having been so critical.
-Our seemingly cast iron self-satisfaction instantly morphs into a deep sense of embarrassment, guilt and shame.
+But once we get wise to what’s going on, then comes perhaps the most vehement criticism of all: the self-criticism for having been so critical!
+Then our seemingly cast iron smugness instantly morphs into a deep sense of embarrassment, guilt and shame.

-But hold on, our thoughts are continually changing; sometimes there are none at all.
-Our feelings, such loneliness or worthlessness, always come and go.
-The same is true of sensations: just clap your hands and the stinging in your palms immediately begins to fade.
-And what of the image of the body?
-If we simply close our eyes is it anywhere to be found?
+But hold on, our thoughts are continually changing, and sometimes there are none at all.
+Our feelings are always coming and going, and the same is true of sensations—just clap your hands and the stinging in your palms immediately begins to fade; and what of the image of the body?
+If we simply close our eyes, is it anywhere to be found?

-When we invest our entire identity in appearing and disappearing thoughts, feelings, sensations and images we become the very definition of insecurity.
-That’s why we judge and criticise, that’s why we manipulate the truth, that’s why we tell disparaging stories about others: to try to substantiate and aggrandise our imagined self, to try to escape the restless discomfort of feeling utterly insecure.
+When we invest our entire identity in appearing and disappearing perceptions, we become the very definition of insecurity.
+That’s why we judge and criticise, that’s why we manipulate the truth, that’s why we tell disparaging stories about others: to try to substantiate and aggrandise our imagined ‘self’, to try to escape the restless discomfort of feeling utterly insecure.

-This aware presence that we truly are, that never comes and goes, that is the only real security, that is expressing itself as everyone and everything, unchanging yet ever-changing, like clay shaping and reshaping into an endless variety of forms whilst never becoming anything other than clay; this knowing presence that has no quarrel with the critic the criticising or the criticised, just as the paper has no preference over the story that fills its page.
+This aware presence that we truly are, that never comes and goes, that is the only real security there is; that is expressing itself as everyone and everything, unchanging yet ever-changing, like clay shaping and reshaping into an endless variety of forms whilst never becoming anything other than clay.
+This knowing presence, that has no quarrel with the critic the criticising or the criticised, just as the paper has no preference over the story that fills its page.